Samy8z/BCD-Decoder/README.md

 # BCD-Decoder
-BCD Decoder project in pascal
+BCD Decoder project in pascal in collaboration with H2WO4